 Starting from the main time and date display, press the SEL/ESC button to enter the main menu, then toggle down to Sport and press the SEL/ESC button again to enter the Sport menu.
-In this menu sport-related functions like swim stroke counter and stopwatch can be activated.
+In this menu sport-related functions like swim stroke counter, stopwatch or activity counter (training) can be activated.